 - Certain uncooked foods such as shellfish, fruits or salads can be contaminated, as well as foods that are prepared in unsanitary conditions or by an infected person with unsafe food handling practices.

-- It can also be transmitted through close personal contact when poor hygiene is practised:
+- It can also be transmitted through close personal contact when poor hygiene is practiced:

 - in day cares, households, schools, etc.